 First appearance: Episode 19

 note:He appears in the games as a regular enemy, and also as a helper character in Kirby Super Star.
-Being only a minor character in the games with no personality, he was given one in the anime, hence the reason why he's on the anime's character page instead of the game's character page.Tropes associated with Knuckle Joe:
+Being only a minor character in the games with no personality, he was given one in the anime, hence the reason why he's on the anime's character page instead of the main character page.Tropes associated with Knuckle Joe:

 Adaptation Expansion: The anime gives him a personality and a backstory, which wasn't present in the Kirby games.